Playmander: Playmander years

 By the early 1960s, the rural-to-urban ratio had been almost completely reversed from 1856; around two-thirds of the state's population lived in the Adelaide urban area, meaning the rural overweighting effectively resulted in a rural vote being worth at least double a vote in Adelaide.
 In one of the more extreme cases mentioned above, a vote in the rural seat of Frome was effectively worth ten times a vote in the urban seat of Enfield.

 The term "Playmander" was adopted by the Adelaide press, including the articulate young Labor member Don Dunstan.
 Dunstan, more than anyone else, was the driving force behind Labor both overcoming the Playmander and extensive changes being made to the electoral system; the latter, however, would not be implemented by Dunstan.

-By the 1950s, many Labor figures had despaired of ever defeating Playford and winning power.
-This attitude changed when Frank Walsh became state Labor leader in 1960 upon O'Halloran's death: knowing a statewide campaign was not realistic due to the significant rural overweighting, Walsh opted instead to target the LCL's marginal seats in the 1962 election.
-By then, the LCL's grip on power had become increasingly tenuous; due to being almost entirely dependent on rural support, the LCL usually won just enough seats to govern alone, and in fact it never held more than 23 seats during Playford's tenure.
+By the 1950s, O'Halloran and other Labor figures had despaired of ever defeating Playford and winning power.
+They found themselves having to rely on Playford to get favourable legislation passed.
+This attitude changed when Frank Walsh became state Labor leader in 1960 upon O'Halloran's death.
+Walsh knew a conventional statewide campaign was not realistic due to the significant rural overweighting, and opted instead to target the LCL's marginal seats in the 1962 election.
+By then, the LCL's grip on power had become increasingly tenuous; due to being almost entirely dependent on rural support, the LCL usually won just enough seats to govern alone, and in fact it never held more than 23 seats (three more than necessary to govern) during Playford's tenure.
 By the time the writs were dropped for the election, the LCL only had a bare majority of 20 seats, and had also lost seats at every election since 1950.

-At the election, Labor won 54.3 percent of the two-party vote, even higher than in 1944 and 1953, but it only managed a two-seat swing, one short of what was required to make Walsh Premier: the balance of power rested with two independents, who supported Playford, thus allowing him to continue in office with a bare one-seat majority.
+At the election, Labor won 54.3 percent of the two-party vote, even higher than in 1944 and 1953.
+In a fairer system, this would have been enough to give Walsh a strong majority government.
+However, the rural weighting was strong enough to hold Labor to a two-seat swing, one short of what was required to make Walsh Premier.
+The balance of power rested with two independents, who supported Playford, thus allowing him to continue in office with a bare one-seat majority.
 This illustrated just how distorted the Playmander had become: the LCL was in a position to govern despite winning only 45.7 percent of the two-party vote.